2024 Solar Incentives Guide for Ferndale, MD - Tax Credits & Rebates

 Next Steps for Installing Solar in Ferndale

-You can apply for solar incentives from the federal government and the Maryland government, as well as from your local utility company.
-This increase in availability of solar initiatives in the past 15 years has helped greatly increase nationwide adoption of solar energy.
-We recommend talking to your local Ferndale solar installation company for more information about these incentives and to make sure that you're getting the largest number possible for your solar panels.
+You can apply for and receive solar incentives from the Maryland government and the federal government, as well as from your local utility company.
+The growing availability of solar initiatives in the past 15 years has helped greatly increase nationwide adoption of solar energy.
+Talking to your local Ferndale solar panel installation company is the best first step towards getting the most money possible when you switch to solar energy.

 EcoWatch's Ferndale, MD Solar Incentives FAQs